Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Learning a Distance Function

 \section{Learning a Distance Function}

+Given the calibrated sequences $\vs$ of different physical systems with elements $s_0, s_1, \dotsc, s_n$, the corresponding value of $c$, and the pairwise physical target distance sequence $\vw_s = (j-i)/n$, we can now formulate a semi-supervised learning problem: We train a neural network $m$ that receives pairs from $\vs$ as an input, and outputs scalar distances $\vd$ for each pair.
+These predictions are trained against ground truth distances $\vg = \frac{\log(10^c\,\vw_s + 1)}{\log(10^c + 1)}$.
+Note that $\vg$ originates from the sequence order determined by our data generation approach, transformed with a non-linear transformation according to the entropy-based similarity model.
+This technique incorporates the underlying physical behavior by accounting for the decorrelation speed over the sequence, compared to adding variations in a post-process (as commonly done in the domain of images, e.g.~by \citet{ponomarenko2015_Image}).
+To train the metric network, the correlation loss function in Eq.~\ref{eq: correlation loss} below compares $\vd$ to $\vg$ and provides gradients.

-For our method, we generally follow the established Siamese structure, that was originally proposed for 2D domains \citep{zhang2018_Unreasonable, kohl2020_Learning}: First, two inputs are embedded in a latent space using a CNN as feature extractor.
-The Siamese network structure means that the weights are shared, which ensures the mathematical requirements for a pseudo-metric.
-Next, the features are normalized and compared with an element-wise comparison like an absolute or squared difference.
-Finally, the feature difference is aggregated with sum, mean, and learned weighted average functions.
-To compute the proposed \textit{VolSiM} metric, that operates on inherently more complex 3D data, the following changes to this framework are proposed.
+\paragraph{Network Structure} For our method, we generally follow the established Siamese network structure, that was originally proposed for 2D domains \cite{zhang2018_Unreasonable}: First, two inputs are embedded in a latent space using a CNN as a feature extractor.
+The Siamese structure means that the weights are shared, which ensures the mathematical requirements for a pseudo-metric \cite{kohl2020_Learning}.
+Next, the features from all layers are normalized and compared with an element-wise comparison like an absolute or squared difference.
+Finally, this difference is aggregated with sum, mean, and learned weighted average functions.
+To compute the proposed \textit{VolSiM} metric that compares inherently more complex 3D data, changes to this framework are proposed below.